CEO year in review: Changing the guard in 2024

 • Percentage of CEOs who are internal hires: 67% in Q3 20246

-2024 has been a year of major CEO shake-ups at some of the world’s biggest companies, with new faces at the helm of iconic brands like Nike, Starbucks, Estée Lauder, and The Walt Disney Company.
+New CEOs have taken the helm of iconic brands like Nike, Starbucks, Estée Lauder, and The Walt Disney Company in 2024.
 These are companies that may be considered so ingrained in our culture that they can shape how we live, work, and play.

 When a new CEO is hired, the trickle-down effect can have an impact on everything from stock prices and company culture to strategic direction and workplace trends.
 It can also offer a glimpse of what’s to come, as companies move into the modern work era.